Ninetalesgh/dndcampaign/vault/dm/monsters.md

     *Hit:* 6 (1d8 + 2) piercing damage.
 - **Bonus Actions**:
    - **Erode Life**.
 The wight drains the vitality from a creature it hit with a melee attack this turn, forcing it to make a DC 13 CON Save.
-   On a failure, the target loses 2 unexpended hit dice, or drops to 0 hit points if it can't.
+   On a failure, the target loses 2 unexpended hit dice, or drops to 0 HP if it can't.
    - **Rotten Return**.
 The wight touches a humanoid corpse that died in the last minute, raising it in undeath as a zombie rotter that acts on the wight's initiative and under its control.
 *(Source: ConfluxCreatures)*